inspire-eu-validation/view-service/A.02.IR04.extended.capabilities.node.md

 # A.02.IR04.extended.capabilities.node

 **Purpose**: The metadata response parameters shall be provided through the service Capabilities, as defined in the WMS Standard ISO 19128, Section 7.2.4.
 These capabilities are mandatory and defined when a WMS is set up.
 They consist of service information, supported operations and parameters values.
-The extended capabilities section shall be used to fully comply with the INSPIRE View Service metadata requirements (see section 4.2.3.3.1).

 **Prerequisites**